Kd0ve/blog/content/post/thm-forensics/index.md

 ![The output of that query](go-result.png)

 I did have to use a hint to figure out which one it might be as there were just way too many options.
 It seems like the hints just give you an idea as which site in the list of sites it might be.
-In this case the hint was "The site is kind of naughty".
-So the answer for the first question in this last task is `www.goporn.ru`.
+From that.
+I figured out which one was the correct URL.

 Next question is: